Last updated: June 17, 2026

 - If you receive TAFDC or are active in SNAP Path to Work, ask DTA about a child care referral.

-- If safety is part of the issue, contact a domestic violence advocate or SafeLink before sharing private details with anyone who could put you at risk.
+- If safety is part of the issue, contact SafeLink before sharing private details with anyone who could put you at risk.

 Where to start